Recreational Soccer League

 If you have any questions or you want more information, please feel free to email us at [email protected].
 We’d be happy to have someone reach out to you and answer any questions you have!

 We use a program called GotSport for team & player management.
-Registration link is on the Main page and here.
+You can register here: https://system.gotsport.com/programs/N72184749

 When you enter your player’s date of birth in the GotSport registration, it will automatically determine the level that your player will be.
 For reference, the age charts are below.